-Here's a fun fact: the technology we know as Bluetooth was named after a Viking king called Harald Bluetooth.
+Here's a fun fact: the technology known as Bluetooth was named after a Viking king named Harald Bluetooth.
 King Harald's real last name was Gormsson for he was Gorm's son and a lot of Viking last names were like that.
 It was also pretty common for Vikings to give their rulers interesting nicknames that described something about that person, such as Ragnar Shaggy-Breeches, Bjorn Ironside, Ivar the Boneless, and Sigurd Snake-in-the-Eye.
 In Harald's case, one of his front teeth was rotten and looked blue-hence the nickname Bluetooth.

-King Harald was a pivotal character in Scandinavian and Viking history who ruled from about 958CE-986CE, which was at the tail end of the Viking Age.
-The Viking Age lasted for about 300 years, from around 800CE-1050CE and was a time when Vikings were at their peak in terms of worldwide exploration and European terrorization.
-Vikings were fierce and famously merciless warriors that invaded many areas of Europe, killing, robbing, killing, burning villages, destroying churches, killing more people, and taking Europeans as slaves.
+King Harald was a pivotal character in Scandinavian and Viking history.
+He ruled at the tail end of the Viking age, from about 958CE-986CE.
+The Viking age lasted for about 300 years, from around 800CE-1050CE and was a time when Vikings were at their peak in terms of worldwide exploration and terrorizing Europe.
+Vikings invaded many areas of Europe, killing, robbing, killing, burning villages, destroying churches, killing more people, and taking Europeans as slaves.
+They were fierce warriors and famously merciless.